 -

 52-264 Modern Calculus IIThis course focuses on calculus useful for both theoretical and applied work in the mathematical, natural, and social sciences.
-Topics include: differential equations, Taylor polynomials, techniques and applications of integration, partial derivatives, gradients, contour plots, constrained and unconstrained optimization of multivariable functions, multiple integration, polar coordinates, and limits.
+Topics include: introductory differential equations, sequences and series, Taylor series, techniques and applications of integration, partial derivatives, multiple integration, and limits.
 Attention is given to both symbolic and numerical computing.
 Prerequisite: Mathematics 52-164.
 (Fall, Spring) (NS)

 -